jcontesti/jcontesti.github.io/_posts/2021-02-28-reflections-on-personal-productivity-after-10-years-experience.markdown

 1. You can always improve your personal system, but having reached some point, further improvements don't worth the effort.

-1. And at last but not least, if Personal Productivity doesn't find you more time for the things that really matter, like your family and friends, then it's useless.
+1. And last but not least, if Personal Productivity doesn't find you more time for the things that really matter, like your family and friends, then it's useless.

 [Getting Things Done]: https://gettingthingsdone.com